akauppi/mp/README.md

 launch failed: Remote "" is unknown or unreachable.
 ```

-Same thing.
 Just restarting the daemon was enough.